 Well, the first thing to find out is whether your employer can keep you on.
 If so, then great!
 If not, it’s likely they’ll need to make you redundant.
 If you’re facing redundancy after furlough, you may be entitled to a redundancy payment.
 If you’re on a low income, you can use a benefit calculator to see if you’re able to get additional support from the government.

 This will likely depend on certain factors, such as whether your job continues or, if you experience redundancy after furlough, how in-demand your skillset is among employers.
 If you’re being made redundant (or perhaps not eligible for a redundancy package), then you may already be thinking about changing your career path.

 Here are some of the in-demand jobs that are likely to provide a long-term, stable career.
 When it comes to retraining, we’ve got your back!

 If you’re wondering which are the most in-demand industries, then look no further!
 Whether you’re looking to upskill or retrain into a new role, we’ve got you covered.
 From care assistants to mental health specialists, here are the in-demand jobs based on The Skills Gap Trend Report 2021.

 As you probably expected, at the moment one of the most in-demand industries is the care industry.

 If you enjoy helping others and don’t mind getting your hands dirty, then a career in care could be a challenging but very rewarding option following a furlough redundancy.
-Whether you’d like to specialise in diabetes care for children or take a broader approach by gaining a level 3 diploma in adult care, a career in care is varied and interesting.
+Whether you’d like to specialise in childcare or work towards a level 3 diploma in adult care, a career in care is varied and interesting.